Start your business today

 Steps to follow when making application:

-- Obtain an application form from your nearest municipal office
+- Download the application form (RPI) here for the City of Johannesburg or collect one from your nearest municipal office

 These documents must be attached to application form (RPI):